Super-Protocol/docs/testnet/Marketplace/first-steps.md

 ## 4. Receiving Tokens

-There are two types of tokens that are used in Super Protocol and you will need both of them to fully use Marketplace:
+There are two types of tokens that are used in Super Protocol and you will need both of them:

-1. MATIC token is used for gas fees as the Polygon blockchain native token (Matic Testnet Mumbai).
+1. MATIC token is used to pay for transactions on Polygon blockchain.
 2. TEE token is used to pay for offers and receive payments in Super Protocol.

 To get tokens, use the corresponding links in the top menu.